 The Money Envelope Template is the game changer!
 This takes budgeting to a whole new level.
 Separate your weekly money into different envelopes and only spend what is in that envelope for that purpose.

-It requires discipline, but leftover money can be used for your $1000 Emergency Fund.
-It’s funny, but seeing the cash in an envelope changes the way you think about spending it.
+It requires discipline, but leftover money can be used for your savings It’s funny, but seeing the cash in an envelope changes the way you think about spending it.

 The more we go to the store, the more we spend.
 We have several versions you can choose from.
 We are that passionate about it!
 Another, another, another, and I have even used a generic monthly calendar to make one before.
 They all work, just find one that works for you!
 Bonus one here!

 Since you are meal planning, make sure to toss in some economical meals as well.
 Just cooking a couple of these a week will allow you to help fund that Emergency Account quickly.
-Check out 100 Frugal Dinner Ideas, 19 Black Bean Dinners, 15 Meatless Frugal Dinner Ideas or even 10 Weeks of Frugal Weekly Meal Plans!
+Check out 100 Frugal Dinner Ideas, 19 Black Bean Dinners, and 10 Weeks of Frugal Weekly Meal Plans!
 Given all of these recipe ideas, you can come up with more than a handful of ideas to shave a few bucks a week off of your grocery bill.

 Re-evaluate how you do date nights!
 We used to think that going to expensive dinners or events is what made a perfect date night.
 Then we realized that the memories and photos tend to be from when we went on bike rides, camping or hiking.
-Check out these 25 ideas to have fun and save money.
 Throw that extra dough into your Emergency Fund instead!
-Check out the 47 Frugal Things to do on a Weekend as well.

-Check out 7 Little Ways to Save Money as another option to find some cash.
+Check out 50+ Grocery Items to DIY Instead of Buy as another option to find some cash.
 You can do these right now to help you start saving that Emergency Fund.

 7 Old Fashioned Frugal Skills might be the one that works well for you.
 Looking back through the decades, these are tried and true ways to save big bucks if you are willing to put in a little bit of work.
 Remember, nothing comes for free!